amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="general"></a>
 ## General information

-Starting from a [bem-core](https://github.com/bem/bem-core/tree/v1) library version 1.0.0 you can execute BEMHTML templates that were written using JavaScript syntax.
+Starting from a [bem-core](https://github.com/bem/bem-core/tree/v1) library version 1.0.0 you can apply BEMHTML templates that were written using JavaScript syntax.
 The library supports two template syntax types: **acronym** and a JS syntax.
 Since the `bem-core` library introduction template acronym syntax is considered deprecated.